dracaruss/Apache-EC2-Server-Setup/README.md

 I got terraform 1.55 purposely, because it's the last version that was then forked to OpenTofu, before IBM took over Hashicorp.
 I did that to keep it as widely compatible as possible.

-Then I had to install the AWS CLi on my VM, to interface with AWS.
+Then I had to install the AWS CLI on my VM, to interface with AWS.

 	curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 	unzip awscliv2.zip